-- When you select a full version the program also selects all dependent incremental and differential versions till the next full version.
-In other words, the entire backup version chain will be deleted. - When you select a differential version the program also selects all dependent incremental versions within the backup version chain. - When you select an incremental version the program also selects all dependent incremental versions within the backup version chain.
+- When you select a full version2 the program also selects all dependent incremental and differential versions till the next full one.
+In other words, the entire backup chain will be deleted.
+However, if the chain is made up of only full versions, any of them can be deleted independently. - When you select a differential version3 it can be deleted independently.